Choice Outstanding Academic Title

 Impelled by the shocking political crises of the early 1940s, and increasingly sensitive to imperialist logics, H.D. began to write about the history of modern Europe using innovative forms and genres.
 She directed her well-known interest in mysticism and otherworldly themes toward the material world of empire-building and perpetual war.
 Vetter contends that H.D.'s postwar work is essential to understanding the writer's entire career, marking her entrance into late modernism and even foretelling crucial aspects of postmodernism.

-Lara Vetter, associate professor of English at the University of North Carolina at Charlotte, is the editor of H.D.'s By Avon River and the author of Modernist Writings and Religio-scientific Discourse: H.D., Loy, and Toomer.
+Lara Vetter, professor of English at the University of North Carolina at Charlotte, is the editor of H.D.'s By Avon River and the author of Modernist Writings and Religio-scientific Discourse: H.D., Loy, and Toomer.

 - Sample Chapter(s):

 Choice Outstanding Academic Title - 2017

 An exemplary scholarly work: exceptionally well researched, consistently smart, accessible. . . .
 Essential.